 What will you do next week?

-What was your experience of arguments, returns, and consts?
+What was your experience of r-value references, move constructor, and move assignment?

 What made you happy this week?